List of Outlaw Star characters: Gene Starwind

+However, their happiness is cut short when both learn Hazanko is also leaving the Leyline upon being granted all the power he desired.
+Realizing Hazanko now poses an existential threat to the universe, the two leave cyberspace and rejoin the Outlaw Star's crew to fight him to the death.
+In an intense battle on the outskirts of the Galactic Leyline, Gene ultimately manages to destroy Hazanko for good with the aid of the Outlaw Star and Melfina.

+Following the events at the Leyline, Gene returns to Sentinel III where he and Melfina are ultimately revealed to be in a romantic relationship.
+The series ends with him returning to deep space with the rest of the Outlaw Star's crew to seek out new adventures.

 Gene is well armed with a variety of weapons, including a pistol, grenade launcher, knife, rocket launcher, etc. His special weapon, a Caster gun, fires special Caster shells; magic bullets that are effective against Tao priests and other entities protected against normal weaponry.
 Caster shells are projectile capsules containing a spell cast by a wizard that has been contained, allowing non-magic users to fire the spell from a gun.
 Caster shells are also numbered by power level (although not incrementally), the three most powerful being 4, 9, and 13.
 Caster shells are considered antiques, however, and are difficult to acquire.
 Some of the effects of the caster shells include opening up small controlled black holes in order to absorb an opponent, as seen by the shell being used effectively against Hamushi and ineffectively against Hazanko.
 Gene reserves these particular caster shells only for powerful opponents, since they carry the extreme danger of killing him if he uses them consecutively.

 Gene's ear piercings are also incredibly useful to him, as they possess a communication device that serves like a two-way radio which allows him keep in contact with Jim, who holds the other communicator piercing.
 Although he openly voices his distrust of Aisha and Suzuka in Episode 21 he nonetheless cares about their safety as in Episode 18 he expresses gladness when he sees that they are OK during the ensuing inferno of the tournament building.

 Gene bears many scars all over his body, a testament to the hardships that he has endured over his lifetime.
 The most noticeable are the two on his left cheek, just below his eye.
 These were all probably made after his father's ship was destroyed and he crashed on Sentinel III.
 In addition, Gene's name could be an oblique reference to Gene Roddenberry, the creator of Star Trek.